 Simply prepared, lentils are great as a side dish and are great for anyone trying to decrease meat intake or simply trying to eat healthier.

 If interested, videos and cooking tutorials are available on the Lentils.org website.
-Be sure to check this website out out as it is such a great reference for anyone that wants to learn more about lentils!
+Be sure to check this website out as it is such a great reference for anyone that wants to learn more about lentils!

 What can lentils be used for?
 Lentils are great when cooked in soups, stews or curries, but can also be enjoyed in salads, or as a dip or spread.
 They are even great in smoothies and desserts!
-Since lentils are so versatile, there really is no limit as to how you can use them.
+Since lentils are so versatile, there is no limit as to how you can use them.

 Today, I will be sharing a simple recipe for a slow cooker lentil stew that I love for its ease and convenience – and taste!
 With a little bit of meal prep magic, you can spin this recipe multiple ways for different meals in the week.